 - Nash Westfall, would-be earl and former naval hero, is determined to win back the title and fortune his father lost, and he needs to marry a daughter of a lord a to get Parliament’s approval.
 With the clock ticking and two months left before he must produce a bride, he settles upon Lady Marianne Bingham, a widow who seems perfect on paper.
-Unbeknownst to him and almost everyone else, after her bad marriage, she is determined to remain unmarried and is secretly making a living creating risqué paintings that have become all the rage in the Ton.
+Unbeknownst to him and almost everyone else, after her bad marriage, she is determined to remain unmarried, is suffering from an increasing courtesy book problem (whatever that may be), and is secretly making a living creating risqué paintings that have become all the rage in the Ton.
 When Nash discovers her secret, will they love each other enough to risk their dreams?

 “I’m Lady Bingham,” she said.

 Nash had no idea what emotion his face was conveying but he tried to school it into something neutral.
 For some reason the memory of being too near a cannon blast and being blown ten feet on his back came to mind.
 “A pleasure, my lady.
 I’m Nash Westfall.”
 He made a small bow and took the opportunity to close his eyes and swallow hard before he righted himself.
 This, this is Lady Bingham?
 The model hostess?
 The woman with the flawless reputation?
 A phantom BOOM! followed by the thwick of splintering wood reverberated in his ears.

 Maybe she’s been imbibing.
 In the morning.
 A lot.
 Would it be better if she were foxed in the morning and yelling about prostitution or sober in the morning and yelling about prostitution?

 Nash leaned toward the former, but he wasn’t certain.

 How to Get Away with Marriage (Complete, Unpublished)